On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Neural Tangent Kernel Theory

+\paragraph{Choice of Parametrization} Throughout this work, we assume all networks are initialized via the NTK parametrization (NTP) \eqref{eqn:nn-parameters}.
+Alternative parametrizations, such as the standard and \(\mu\)-parametrizations, exist \citep{Mei2018MeanField,Yang2021FeatureLearning}.
+These choices differ in their degree of feature learning in the infinite width limit, i.e. whether training can be described via the kernel regime.

 \paragraph{Implications for Training, Uncertainty Quantification and Continual Learning} The connection to GP regression with the NTK demonstrates why the kernel regime is powerful as a theoretical framework.
-First, training a neural network simplifies to solving a linear system or equivalently a convex optimization problem (assuming \(\Kntk\) is positive (semi-)definite) since
+First, training a neural network simplifies to solving a linear system or equivalently a convex optimization problem (assuming \(\Kntk\) is positive (semi-)definite) since the representer weights

-which can be solved using well-understood, fast converging algorithms from numerical analysis \citep{Nocedal2006NumericalOptimization}.
+can be solved using well-understood, fast converging algorithms from numerical analysis \citep{Nocedal2006NumericalOptimization}.
 This is in contrast to the challenges of stochastic, non-convex optimization \citep{schmidt2021descending}.
 Second, one often cited limitation of NNs is their lack of uncertainty quantification \citep{hein2019relu,kristiadi2022being,kristiadi2022posterior}.
-The connection to the posterior mean of a GP in the kernel regime when training to convergence \eqref{eqn:pred_infinite_training} provides a strategy for Bayesian deep learning \citep{lee2018deepgp,khan2019approximate}, by using the posterior covariance function
+The connection to the posterior mean of a GP in the kernel regime when training to convergence \eqref{eqn:pred_infinite_training} provides a strategy for Bayesian deep learning \citep{lee2018deepgp,khan2019approximate}, by using the posterior covariance function \(K_*(\vx, \vx') \coloneqq \Kntk(\vx, \vx') - \Kntk(\vx, \traindata)\Kntk(\traindata, \traindata)^{-1} \Kntk(\traindata, \vx')\) to quantify uncertainty.
+Finally, in a continual learning problem, the similarity between tasks in the kernel regime is measured via the NTK, which in turn describes the amount of forgetting when training on new tasks \citep{Doan2021TheoreticalAnalysis}.

-to quantify uncertainty.
-Finally, in a continual learning problem, the similarity between tasks in the kernel regime is measured via the NTK, which in turn describes the amount of catastrophic forgetting when training on new tasks \citep{Doan2021TheoreticalAnalysis}. \paragraph{Convergence to the Kernel Regime} When should we expect a neural network's behavior to be well-described by the NTK?
-We can characterize how quickly a network approaches the kernel regime as a function of its (minimum) width \(\nnwidth = \min_{\ell \in \{1, \dots, L-1\}} \nnwidth_\ell\).
-The typical rate of convergence of the finite-width NTK at initialization to the NTK is
+\paragraph{Convergence to the Kernel Regime} When should we expect a neural network's behavior to be well-described by the NTK?
+How quickly a network approaches the kernel regime can be characterized as a function of its (minimum) width \(\nnwidth = \min_{\ell \in \{1, \dots, L-1\}} \nnwidth_\ell\).
+The rate of convergence of the finite-width NTK at initialization to the NTK is